Leaf Collection Help

 Other Ways of Disposal

-Leaves, any soft yard waste, and woody material up to 2" in diameter, may also be placed at curbside in up to 32-gallon containers with the yard waste decal facing the street, or Kraft paper (heavy paper) bags for pickup on your regular rubbish day (until December 14th).
+Leaves, any soft yard waste, and woody material up to 2" in diameter, may also be placed at curbside in up to 32-gallon containers with the yard waste decal facing the street, or brown paper landscape bags for pickup on your regular rubbish day (until December 19th).
 Please set to the curb by 7:00am.

 - Plastic bags are no longer acceptable for yard waste, including leaves.
 Please use the appropriate containers.

 - Please be patient and considerate.
 Don't rake leaves just ahead of the crews and expect